Rishi-Raj-Grandhi/document_author/README.md

 Backend (FastAPI) hosted on Render:
 👉 https://document-author.onrender.com

-This deployment enables seamless communication between the FastAPI backend and the Vercel-hosted frontend using live APIs.
+(it might take little time for the first operation you do , patience because render stops the application due to inactivity) This deployment enables seamless communication between the FastAPI backend and the Vercel-hosted frontend using live APIs.
 ## 📋 Table of Contents